Cinema 2: The Time-Image: Limit of movement-images

 In the third chapter of the book, Deleuze discusses recollection-images (flashbacks) and dream-images.
 These images seem – says Deleuze – to be time-images, however, they remain movement-images.
 Nonetheless, they point the way toward time-images.

+Analysis

 Types of time-image

-The second part of Cinema 2 concerns Deleuze’s classification of types of movement-image, which he will summarize in the second section of chapter 10, the final chapter of the book, and the conclusion to both Cinema books:
+The second part of Cinema 2 concerns Deleuze's classification of types of time-image, which he will summarize in the second section of chapter 10, the final chapter of the book, and the conclusion to both Cinema books: